ribeiro-jenny/FinalProjectVS/README.md

 ### How to Run Linux

-Assigment Links have instructions for Linux.
+Assignment links have instructions for Linux.
 In short:

 1. Open terminal at `multiagent` or `tracking`